mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/tutorials/index.md

 ![Central dashboard](./img/central-dashboard.png)

-The central area shows recent pipelines, pipeline runs, and notebooks as well as links to documentation.
+The central area shows recent pipelines, pipeline runs, notebooks and links to documentation.

 The namespace is shown at the top (`user`) in the image above.